MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## ISREWORK([attributeName])

-returns true when event/edge has any kind of rework (self-loop or loop).
+Returns true when event/edge has any kind of rework (self-loop or loop).

 **Supported context:** event, edge